 Sanford has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Seminole State College of Florida is known for it's academic work in the following disciplines:

-Seminole State College of Florida's most influential alumni faculty include professors and professionals in the fields of Earth Sciences, Communications, and Computer Science.
+Seminole State College of Florida's most influential alumni include professors and professionals in the fields of Earth Sciences, Communications, and Computer Science.
 Here are some of Seminole State College of Florida's most famous alumni: